-134.3.3 Patterns of Concentration
+Patterns of Concentration 134.3.3

 - (1) Tourism and Leisure Management: This pattern is intended to provide students with the necessary knowledge and skills to manage and administer the delivery of leisure services to communities.
 Issues related to public sector delivery of these services are addressed, but the emphasis of the pattern is on commercial recreation and tourism enterprises. - (2) Nature-Based Leisure and Heritage Resources: This pattern focuses on both professional practices and scholarly foundations of recreation/leisure engagements and natural environments.
-The major areas are resource management; parks, protected areas, and heritage resources; outdoor leadership; nature-based leisure behaviour; and socio-cultural and historical analysis of the relationship between humans and nature. - (3) Recreation/Leisure for Special Populations: This pattern educates and prepares entry-level, supervisory and/or administrative personnel for the field of recreation and delivery of services to special populations.
-Students may emphasize therapeutic recreation or recreation services for individuals and groups with special needs.
+The major areas are resource management; parks, protected areas, and heritage resources; outdoor leadership; nature-based leisure behavior; and socio-cultural and historical analysis of the relationship between humans and nature. - (3) Recreation/Leisure for Special Populations: This pattern is designed to prepare entry level, supervisory and/or administrative personnel for the field of recreation and the delivery of services to special populations.
+The pattern develops awareness of the needs of special populations and how recreation is able to meet those needs.
+The pattern allows students to emphasize recreation services for individuals and groups with special - (4) Individual Program: This pattern provides for special interests and needs of a limited number of students that cannot be readily met through the other regular or established patterns in the degree program.
+The student can build his or her own program pattern based on individual areas of interest.
+An area of interest must constitute a coherent and integrated focus of study and not consist simply of an uncoordinated collection of diverse courses.
+Enrolment in this pattern requires permission of the Assistant Dean (Undergraduate Programs).